Skip to main content

 Data about respiratory conditions from the GP in hours and emergency department syndromic surveillance system bulletins

-• Seasonal environmental conditions
+• Winter seasonal environmental conditions

 Data about seasonal environmental conditions from the remote health advice, GP in hours and emergency department syndromic surveillance system bulletins